-Integrated Drought Monitoring Using Mandatory and Impact Indicators: A Block Level Study of Bolangir District, Odisha
+Integrated Drought Monitoring Using Mandatory and Impact Indicators: A Block-Level Study of Bolangir District, Odisha

 Abstract

-Drought is a complex phenomenon characterized by slow manifestation, so it is difﬁcult to predict its onset and termination.
-Careful monitoring of the symptoms of drought and early warning are the key for effective management of the calamity.
-As the complexity of drought cannot be captured with the aid of a single indicator, therefore many drought indices categorised as mandatory and impact indicator are used combinedly for monitoring purpose. the present study was carried out to monitor drought in Bolangir district of Odisha for the year 2018 taking each block as unit using mandatory indicators like Rainfall deviation (RFdev), dry spell and impact indicators like Vegetation Condition Index (VCI), Per cent Available Soil Moisture (PASM) and Ground Water Drought Index (GWDI).
-Occurrence of drought in all the fourteen blocks during the period of study clearly indicated that the Bolangir district is a drought prone area district of Odisha.
-Based on the mandatory indictor matrix (RFdev/SPI and Dryspell) drought was seemed to be triggered in 11 out of 14 blocks of Bolangir.
-According to Drought Management Manual 2016, based on impact indicator matrix (crop sown area, NDVI, PASM, GWDI) severe drought like situation found in Bangomunda, Belpada, and Muribahal, whereas moderate drought situation is noticed in Agalpur, Titilagarh and Tuekela block of Bolangir district.
-In order to make a final determination on drought after impact indicator assessment, there should be a survey for ground level verification by the concerned government authorities.
+Drought is a complex phenomenon characterised by slow manifestation, so it is difﬁcult to predict its onset and termination.
+Careful monitoring of the symptoms of drought and early warning are the keys to effective management of the calamity.
+As the complexity of drought cannot be captured with the aid of a single indicator, many drought indices categorised as mandatory and impact indicators are used in combination for monitoring purposes.
+Bolangir is one of the drought-prone districts identified by the State Disaster Management Authority (OSDMA).
+Therefore, the present study was carried out to monitor drought in Bolangir district of Odisha for the year 2018, taking each block as a unit using mandatory indicators like Rainfall deviation (RFdev), dry spell and impact indicators like Vegetation Condition Index (VCI), Per cent Available Soil Moisture (PASM) and Ground Water Drought Index (GWDI).
+The occurrence of drought in all fourteen blocks during the period of study clearly indicated that the Bolangir district is a drought-prone area of Odisha.
+Based on the mandatory indicator matrix (RFdev/SPI and Dryspell), drought seemed to be triggered in 11 out of 14 blocks of Bolangir.
+According to the Drought Management Manual 2016, based on the impact indicator matrix (crop sown area, NDVI, PASM, GWDI) severe drought-like situation was found in Bangomunda, Belpada, and Muribahal, whereas a moderate drought situation was noticed in Agalpur, Titilagarh and Tuekela block of Bolangir district.
+The findings indicate that drought indices are useful for real-time drought monitoring; however, for formal drought declaration, ground-level crop field verification by the concerned government authorities is essential after considering both mandatory and impact indicators.
+In order to make a final determination on drought after impact indicator assessment, there should be a survey for ground-level verification by the concerned government authorities.

-Keywords: Drought, Rainfall, NDVI, Remote sensing
+Keywords: Drought, Rainfall, Mandatory indicators, Normalised Difference Vegetation Index, Remote sensing

 Introduction

 Drought is a disastrous natural phenomenon that differs from other natural hazards by its slow manifestation and its indefinite commencement and termination.
-It has significant impact on agricultural, socio-economic and environmental sphere but is difficult to accurately quantify since its definition is spatially variant and context dependent (Quiring, 2009a).
-In general, drought gives an impression of water scarcity resulted due to insufficient precipitation, high evapotranspiration, and over-exploitation of water resources or combination of these parameters.
+It has a significant impact on the agricultural, socio-economic and environmental spheres but is difficult to accurately quantify since its definition is spatially variant and context dependent (Quiring, 2009a).
+The term drought refers to a state of lower-than-normal precipitation over an extended period (Rahman et al., 2025).
+In general, drought gives an impression of water scarcity resulted due to insufficient precipitation, high evapotranspiration, and over-exploitation of water resources or a combination of these parameters.
 There are various methods and indices for drought analysis and they measure different drought-causative and drought-responsive parameters, and identify and classify drought accordingly.